Profile

 Experience as a theatre practitioner and dramaturg, specialising in devised theatre and textual adaptation, shapes my research and teaching of both theory and practice.

-My research explores how history is used within contemporary society and the gender politics of representations of the past, with a particular focus on new playwriting, theatre institutional identity, and acts of commemoration.
+My research interests include feminist theatre practices, new playwriting, and acts of commemoration.
+My work explores how history is used within contemporary society and the gender politics of representations of the past, with a particular focus on new playwriting, theatre institutional identity, and the heritage industry.

-I am currently working on my first monograph titled Feminism, Dramaturgy and the Contemporary British History Play contracted to be part of Bloomsbury’s Engage series.
-Building on my PhD research, the book is a feminist intervention into the dramaturgy of newly written history plays in contemporary British theatre investigating work produced at major theatres from 2000-the present.
+My first monograph Feminism, Dramaturgy and the Contemporary British History Play was published in 2024 in Bloomsbury’s Engage series.
+This book is a feminist intervention into the dramaturgy of newly written history plays in contemporary British theatre investigating work produced at major theatres from 2000-the present.
+Other key publications comprise The Methuen Drama Handbook of Women in Contemporary British Theatre (2025) co-edited with Marissia Fragkou and a co-authored journal article with Benjamin Poore on the history play for Studies in Theatre and Performance (2023).
 In addition, my research interests include performance and commemoration particularly concerning the Suffrage Movement and contemporary acts of remembrance connected to the First World War.
-On this topic, I have a chapter forthcoming in the Cambridge Companion to First World War Theatre.
+On this topic, I have a chapter in the Cambridge Companion to First World War Theatre.

-My research interests also include questions of pedagogy and in 2019 I was a co-investigator on a pedagogical research project titled ‘Reinventing the Lecture Using a Creative Practice Model’ funded by the University of York’s Strategic Learning and Teaching Fund.
+My research interests also encompass questions of pedagogy: in 2019 I was a co-investigator on a pedagogical research project titled ‘Reinventing the Lecture Using a Creative Practice Model’.
 The project investigated how theories of theatre studies can be used to explore lectures as a live event in order to create more inclusive and interactive learning environments.
+Furthermore, I am part of an ongoing research project started in 2023 titled 'Brave Spaces', which developed out of the Diversifying and Decolonising the Curriculum Working Group in the Theatre Team and through co-creation with students has explored tools to create inclusive spaces for learning and teaching.
+Both of these projects have been funded by the University of York’s Strategic Learning and Teaching Fund.

 Journal Article